Please allow us to introduce you to our top 5 red wine styles to pair with steaks without further ado.

 - Choose Your Own Favorite Shade of Red

-Does red wine pair with steak?
+What is the best wine to pair with strip steak?

 Is Cabernet Sauvignon good with steak?